 Optimize Workforce Planning using Linear Programming with Python

-A major challenge faced by Distribution Center (DC) managers is the fluctuation of the workload during the week.
+A significant challenge faced by Distribution Centre (DC) managers is the fluctuation of the workload during the week.

 Daily figures representing a large E-Commerce DC workload — (Image by Author)

-Considering that the average productivity of your workers is stable, the only solution is to adapt your resources to meet the demands of each day.
+Given that your workers' average productivity is stable, the only solution is to adapt your resources to meet daily demand.

 You are an Inbound Manager of a Distribution Center operated by a Third Party Logistics Company (3PL) for a large retailer.